neondatabase/website/content/docs/guides/guides-intro.md

 <DetailIconCards>

-<a href="/docs/introduction/auto-suspend" description="Learn about Neon's Auto-suspend feature" icon="transactions">Learn about Auto-suspend</a>
+<a href="/docs/introduction/auto-suspend" description="Discover how Neon can reduce your compute to zero when not in use" icon="transactions">Learn about Auto-suspend</a>

 <a href="/docs/guides/autoscaling-guide" description="Configure Auto-suspend to control when your compute scales to zero" icon="transactions">Configure Auto-suspend</a>